-Adele is a keynote speaker and award-winning writer, editor, recording artist and songwriter, published in print, radio, video, stage and television.
-Two of her award-winning stories appear in A Second Cup Of Hot Apple Cider.
-Adele was shortlisted for the 2013 Tom Fairley Award for Excellence in Book Editing, judged by the Editors Association of Canada.
-Alongside diverse careers in special education, management, college teaching and concert ministry, Adele teaches performance arts.
-Her passion is to develop leaders.
+Adele is a conference speaker and award-winning writer, editor, and songwriter, published in print, radio, video, stage, and television.
+Adele was twice shortlisted for the national Tom Fairley Award for Excellence in Book Editing (2020, 2012, Editors Canada).
+Two of her award-winning stories appear in the anthology, A Second Cup Of Hot Apple Cider.
+Along with careers in special education, management, college teaching, and concert ministry, Adele edits books, teaches writing and music, and sings on her worship team.

 Alexander cultivated a network of Christian leaders, OneMission, to promote collaboration, including service to the 15,000 new students arriving at University of Toronto each fall, under the umbrella, ServeToronto.
-He recently helped foster the same at the PanAm Games.
+He helped foster the same at the PanAm Games in Toronto and is the former Canadian Director of the Lausanne Movement Canada.
 He publishes THisToronto, a social media platform promoting & connecting the activities of over 300 ministries and churches in the city."

 DR. ARNIE COLE (Pepperdine) is the CEO of Back to the Bible—an international radio and internet ministry—and Director of Research and Development for the Center for Bible Engagement.
 He has spent much of his professional life tracking trends of human behavior.
 Dr. Cole is the co-author of seven books, including Seven Secrets of Worry-Free Living (BroadStreet Publishing).
 He and his wife, Char, are parents of adult children and operate an equestrian center in Nebraska.